 - Membership.
-Bnei Mitzvah is only open to members in good standing of the Hebrew Tabernacle.
-All outstanding balances, unless on an otherwise prearranged payment plan, must be paid in full before the Bar/Bat Mitzvah date.
-Similarly, a Bar/Bat Mitzvah date may only be scheduled by families in good financial standing. - Faith.
-It is understood that all students who are becoming Bar/Bat Mitzvah at the Hebrew Tabernacle are raised in the Jewish tradition. - Fees.
-A Bar/Bat Mitzvah fee of \$500 must be received no later than one month prior to the Bar/Bat Mitzvah.
+B'nei Mitzvah is only open to members in good standing of the Hebrew Tabernacle.
+All outstanding balances, unless on an otherwise prearranged payment plan, must be paid in full before the B'nei Mitzvah date.
+Similarly, a B'nei Mitzvah date may only be scheduled by families in good financial standing. - Faith.
+It is understood that all students who are becoming B'nei Mitzvah at the Hebrew Tabernacle are raised in the Jewish tradition. - Fees.
+A B'nei Mitzvah fee of \$500 must be received no later than one month prior to the B'nei Mitzvah.
 This fee includes our standard Shabbat oneg on Shabbat morning and candy to be thrown at the service. - Service Attendance.
-Students are expected to attend services at the Hebrew Tabernacle twenty (20) times in the two years prior to their Bar/Bat Mitzvah.
+Students are expected to attend services at the Hebrew Tabernacle twenty (20) times in the two years prior to their B'nei Mitzvah.
 These 20 services must be a mix of Shabbat Evening Services, Shabbat Morning Services, and Holiday Services.
-While the student may attend these services alone, we strongly encourage the whole family to come so that our style of services will be familiar to your whole family on the day of the Bar/Bat Mitzvah.
-The whole family is required to attend at least two Shabbat Morning Services in the months leading up to the Bar/Bat Mitzvah.
+While the student may attend these services alone, we strongly encourage the whole family to come so that our style of services will be familiar to your whole family on the day of the B'nei Mitzvah.
+The whole family is required to attend at least two Shabbat Morning Services in the months leading up to the B'nei Mitzvah.
 In order to keep track of attendance, index cards are available for students to write their names on and place in the basket for Rabbi Paula..